oliviakim217/task-manager/README.md

 ## Features

-- Add items to your to do list
+- Add items to your to-do list
-- Create multiple to do lists via url
+- Create multiple to-do lists via url
 - Delete items from your list